 In 2024, Caret Health deployed its clinical tasking platform at a large health plan in Nevada.
-The health plan desired to bring diabetes and hypertension to control among its high risk patient population.
+The health plan wanted to improve control of diabetes and hypertension in its high risk patient population.

-Caret Health’s platform cohorted patients based on the following criteria:
+Caret Health’s platform cohorted patients based on the following actions:

 Identify each patient’s technology literacy